Waikato Culinary Fare Entry Form

 Qualified first aid personnel will be available during the competition and first aid kits are located at a number of areas on the campus.

-Any secondary school who enters a minimum of 10 competitors this year (excluding team events) will be eligible for The Waikato Culinary Fare Trust ‘Best in Class - Food Technology’ sponsorship to the value of $100.
+Any Waikato secondary school that enters a minimum of 10 competitors (excluding team events) will be eligible for The Waikato Culinary Fare Trust ‘Best in Class - Food Technology’ sponsorship to the value of $100.
+This prize will be used by the individual school at their year-end prize-giving.

 Intermediate School student (Year 7 & 8)